webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 ===Add images to illustrate concepts===

 Screenshots and illustrations greatly improve articles and pages posted on this wiki.
-See Step 7 of the Editor's Guide to learn how to prepare and upload image files and other assets.
+See [[WPD:Editors_Guide/step_7_prepare_and_upload_assets_for_articles| Step 7 of the Editor's Guide]] to learn how to prepare and upload image files and other assets to complement articles.

-===Quality principles===
+===Adhere to quality principles===
-[http://www.amazon.com/Developing-Quality-Technical-Information-Handbook/dp/0131477498 Developing Quality Technical Information: A Handbook for Writers and Editors] defines the characteristics of quality in technical information as:
+The book titled: [http://www.amazon.com/Developing-Quality-Technical-Information-Handbook/dp/0131477498 Developing Quality Technical Information: A Handbook for Writers and Editors] defines the characteristics of quality in technical information as:
-* '''Easy to use''': task oriented, accurate, complete
+* '''Easy to use''': Task oriented, accurate, and complete
-* '''Easy to understand''': clear, concrete, appropriate style
+* '''Easy to understand''': Clear, concrete, and appropriate style
-* '''Easy to find''': coherently organized, retrievable, visually effective
+* '''Easy to find''': Coherently organized, retrievable, and visually effective

 The following principles are chosen to help achieve high quality in the information presented on this website.

-===Free of spam===
-Spam makes it hard for readers to find what they are looking for, and should be removed as soon as possible.

-===Vendor neutral===
+===Ensure articles are vendor neutral===
 Content should be vendor neutral whenever possible.
 Where browser implementations vary, provide compatibility information for major browsers, or describe equivalent functionality in major browsers.

-===Neutral voice===
+===Author content using a neutral voice===
 With the exception of tutorials and guides, content should maintain a neutral voice.
 Because the site is a collaborative wiki, even tutorials and guides that begin with a specific voice can be expected to morph over time.

-===Up to date===
+===Present up-to-date information===
-Content should include any new details that may be useful for web developers.
+Content should include recent details for using the most modern browsers and the newest web technologies to help web developers build sites.

-===Tagged with all applicable tags===
+===Tag pages with all applicable tags===
 Tags help users of the site find content that is relevant to them, which means that having comprehensive and complete tagging is important.
 This includes tags that clearly denote its standardization progress and implementation status.

 ===Include compatibility information===
 See [[Template:Style Compatibility Issue|Compatibility]] for a description of the best practices for formatting compatibility information.

-===Complete documentation of API===
+===Provide complete documentation of API===
 API reference pages should document the entirety of the API, as well as any quirks or edge cases that are important to know in practice.

 ===Address relevant best practices===